- URI Association Schemes List

 - How to use Cimbalino Windows Phone Toolkit UserInfo - UserExtendedPropertiesService

 - How to use Cimbalino Windows Phone Toolkit Media Library - ScreenshotService

-This library is intended for developers creating applications for Nokia Lumia devices.
-The library provides detailed guides on the use of Map, Camera, NFC, and Nokia Music APIs with code snippets and references to the complete example applications.
-It also explains how to co-develop for Windows Phone 7 and 8, and provides an overview and guides on Nokia Developer services, such as Remote Device Access for Nokia Lumia.
-The latest library updates include various improvements to the Nokia Music API documentation and two new example applications - Nokia Music API Test App and Bands Around.
+This library is intended for developers creating applications for Nokia Lumia phones.
+The library provides detailed guides on the use of Nokia Imaging SDK, Camera, Maps, NFC and Nokia MixRadio APIs with code snippets and references to the complete example applications.
+It also explains how to adapt and optimise for Lumia phones’ hardware features to make sure that your apps will run smoothly across all the devices of the Windows Phone 8 portfolio, including the new large screen Lumia phones.
+Other topics include how to co-develop for Windows Phone 7 and 8, and an overview and guides on Nokia Developer services, such as concerning Remote Device Access (RDA) for Nokia Lumia phones.
+Latest update provides full documentation for the Nokia Imaging SDK 1.0, which has now graduated from beta.
+Also a new Rate My App sample project has been added to make it easy and simple, within your own app, to endorse ratings and feedback from the users.
 See the Change history for more details on the latest updates.

 This Design and User Experience Library section provides design guidelines and other design related information for Windows Phone (WP).

 Windows Phone 8, a significant milestone in the evolution of Microsoft's operating system for mobile phones, means expanded hardware access, support for high-end gaming, better OS integration, and many new APIs for developers.
 This extensive article introduces you to the most significant API additions and changes.
 An example application is used to show the code you need to write to make use of these new features.